robinAZERTY/ESP32Algebra/README.md

 - Add Kalman filter class for both linear (KF) and nonlinear (UKF) applications.
 - Implement unit tests for matrix and vector operations.
 - Continue optimizing code for embedded use cases.

+## Developper's Note
+I'm a student working on this library out of curiosity and a desire to learn about matrix computations and state estimators.
+Through this project, I aim to deepen my understanding of these concepts, particularly in the context of embedded systems.